Constanze3/evil-json/README.md

 ```

 The available examples are:
-- basic : reads data from a file into a string and parses it
+- basic : read data from a file into a string and parse it
 - trivia : simple trivia game using Open Trivia DB (TODO)

 The basic example: